 What Personal Information do we collect?

-NCDABC may receive personal information from members or dealer members for the purpose of providing services to them and their customers.
-In these cases, NCDABC relies on the members or dealer members to ensure that such personal information is disclosed to NCDABC in accordance with applicable privacy legislation.
+NCDA may receive personal information from members or dealer members for the purpose of providing services to them and their customers.
+In these cases, NCDA relies on the members or dealer members to ensure that such personal information is disclosed to NCDA in accordance with applicable privacy legislation.
 Such personal information is used only for the purpose of providing the services in question.

 We have a physical presence in British Columbia and may in the normal course of operations collect personal information through visits from the public, capture of video images on security cameras, telephone inquiries, or employment inquiries.
 This personal data, incidental to normal business administration, is not collected for a business purpose or shared with third parties except under exceptional circumstances as required by law.

 In general, NCDA collects, uses and discloses personal information about our members, dealer members, their customers, and others in order to provide our dealer members and members with association services to and on behalf of new franchised British Columbian automobile dealers.
 More specifically, we collect, use and disclose personal information for the following purposes:

 - to fulfill the goals and mandates of a British Columbian trade association representing new franchised automobile dealers;

 - to share Personal Information to and from third parties for the purposes of providing British Columbian trade association services to and on behalf of new franchised British Columbian Automobile dealers;

 - to understand and respond to members, dealer members, suppliers, customers, and other third party needs and preferences, including to contact and communicate with such parties to conduct surveys, research, evaluations and trade shows;

 - to develop, enhance or otherwise provide NCDA products and services;